 Scholarship recipients must be a student member of the American Academy of Optometry (AAO).
-Information for membership can be found on the AAO website at:
+Please visit Student Membership for more information.

-The AOF will not accept applications directly from students for this program.
-AOF will notify institutional contacts that the submission window is open for nominations.
+The AAOF will not accept applications directly from students for this program.
+AAOF will notify institutional contacts that the submission window is open for nominations.

 - Clinical Performance: Candidates must excel in delivering primary eye care services to clinical patients.